solariance/api-v1-python-example/README.md

-# Solariance API Client
+# Solariance API V1 Client

-This repository contains a Python client for interacting with the Solariance API.
+This repository contains a Python client for interacting with the Solariance API V1.
 The client is designed to facilitate authentication, retrieve JWT tokens, and fetch forecast power data for a given system ID.

 ## Features